 }

-- Resolution cache hit rate:
+- Resolution cache hit rate: > 95 % once

-Strategic preloading and prefetching dictate network utilization.
+Strategic preloading and prefetching dictate network utilisation.
 Critical route chunks receive <link rel="modulepreload"> directives, while deferred paths use prefetch to populate the HTTP cache during idle periods.
-Aggressive splitting below network latency thresholds (~10 KB) increases HTTP/2 multiplexing overhead and cache fragmentation.
-Optimal initial request counts range between 3–7 chunks, balancing parallel download capacity against connection establishment latency.
+The decision framework for route-based code splitting and dynamic import strategies covers when to split and when to inline, including the React lazy/Suspense and Vue defineAsyncComponent patterns.

 // Webpack 5: SplitChunks configuration